-a.
+- a.
 The student enrolls in CDC 3301 Portfolio Development for two semester hours of credit.
 A student may enroll in CDC 3301 only once and should plan to develop all materials for receiving academic credit for experiential learning from this one-time enrollment.
-The instructor for this course b.
-The student prepares the portfolio, which includes

-- 1. provides an overview of the experiential learning assessment program, - assists in determining whether or not prior learning is appropriate or adequate to request academic credit, - provides the guidance necessary to prepare an educational portfolio, and - 4. evaluates the portfolio to determine if the content is sufficient to approve submission for faculty assessment.
+The instructor for this course - provides an overview of the experiential learning assessment program, - assists in determining whether or not prior learning is appropriate or adequate to request academic credit, - provides the guidance necessary to prepare an 3. educational portfolio, and - evaluates the portfolio to determine if the content is sufficient to approve submission for faculty assessment.